-The last date to file income tax return every year is 31st July or 31st September.
+The last date to file income tax return every year is 31st July (Extended up to 31-08-2018 for A.Y.2018-19) or 31st September.
 You must file your income tax return within due date.
 Now the questions is if you are not filing your income tax return within due date how much penalty or interest you have to pay.
 Here we will discuss about the penalty for late filing or non filing of income tax return.
 We will also update with latest amendments in budget.

 Penalty for Late Filing of Income Tax Return w.e.f 1-4-2018 (New Law)

 A new section 234F has introduced in the Income Tax Act which say that there is penalty of Rs.10,000 for late filing of income tax return.
 The fee will be levied as follows:

 - A fee of Rs.5000 in case returns not filed after the due date but before the December 31 of the relevant assessment year or

 - Rs.
 10,000 in case it is filed after 31st December of the relevant Assessment Year.

 But you need not to worry as it is applicable from 1st April 2018.
 It means it is not applicable for A.Y.
 2017-18 (F.Y.2016-17) and before.